michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0065.md

 ### Definition
 - adj: struck with fear, dread, or consternation
 ### Family
-appall: appalled, appalling, appalls+;appalling: appallingly
+- appall: appalled, appalling, appalls+
+- appalling: appallingly
 ### Examples
 - Appalled by sexist and demeaning banners displayed by Brass Monkey Hotel, Northbridge.
 - The bestselling children’s author was appalled to be considered a potential children’s laureate some years ago.